Finding Out the Schedule for Your Trial

 - Be authentic.

 In order to make sure your evidence meets all 3 requirements, you must have one or more witnesses give testimony explaining the evidence.
 Witnesses must have personal knowledge about the evidence.
 Of course, if you are representing yourself, you will be your own witness.
 The process of describing your evidence correctly sometimes is called “preparing the proper evidentiary foundation.”
 You can do this by always being prepared to answer at least 5 questions about your evidence: WHO, WHAT, WHY, WHERE, WHEN and HOW.
-So, for example, if you were submitting a signed contract into evidence, you should be prepared to tell the court that you and the other party signed it on a certain date in a certain place.
+For example, if you were submitting a signed contract into evidence, you should be prepared to tell the court that you and the other party signed it on a certain date in a certain place.
 Each piece of evidence is called an “exhibit.”
 It is also important that you submit your exhibits to the court by “moving” that they be admitted into evidence after you have explained the evidence by laying the proper foundation.
 Usually, the plaintiff will present exhibits in chronological order, including any copies of “demand letters” (with certified mail receipt) written to the defendant.
 Parties should also be prepared to admit into evidence any documents describing the extent of the claim, such as repair bills.
 There are rules to follow to make, or “compel,” a witness to appear at your trial or to have someone not a party to the suit produce documents for evidence.
 These rules involve the court issuing a “subpoena.”
 The District Court procedure for this is in Maryland Rule 3-510, and the Circuit Court procedure for this is in Maryland Rule 2-510.Read the Rules: MD Rules 3-510 and 2-510

 After the end of a party’s presentation of evidence, the opposing party may make a “motion for judgment.”
 This motion asks the court to automatically decide the case in favor of the party making the motion because the other party has not met the legal requirements of proving his or her case.
 If the judge rejects, or “denies,” the motion, he or she will proceed with the rest of the case.